5.1 Defining Structure Types: struct

 set-id-field-id!, for each field that includes a #:mutable option, or when the #:mutable option is specified as a struct-option; a mutator procedure that takes an instance of the structure type and a new field value.
 The structure is destructively updated with the new value, and #<void> is returned.

-If super-id is provided, it must have a transformer binding of the same sort bound to id (see Structure Type Transformer Binding), and it specifies a supertype for the structure type.
+If super-id is provided, it must have a transformer binding of the same sort bound to name-id (see Structure Type Transformer Binding), and it specifies a supertype for the structure type.
 Alternately, the #:super option can be used to specify an expression that must produce a structure type descriptor.
 See Structures for more information on structure subtypes and supertypes.
 If both super-id and #:super are provided, a syntax error is reported.

 If the #:mutable option is specified for an individual field, then the field can be mutated in instances of the structure type, and a mutator procedure is bound.
 Supplying #:mutable as a struct-option is the same as supplying it for all fields.
 If #:mutable is specified as both a field-option and struct-option, a syntax error is reported.